Rafal5671/JobTrack/README.md

 - Statistics dashboard with bar chart, pie chart and recruitment funnel
 - Form validation with Zod and React Hook Form
 - HTML email templates for welcome and reminder notifications
-- Dockerized full-stack environment with Podman support
+- Dockerized full-stack environment with Docker support

 ---